 What Qualifications or Degrees are Required to Be a Successful Life Coach?

-Professionals who work as life coaches are those who support individuals to attain a successful life; both in career and personal life.
-The primary purpose of life coaching is to improve the quality of the client’s life.
+Professionals who work as life coaches are those who support individuals to attain a more successful life; both in career and personal life.
+The primary purpose and result of hiring a life coach is to improve the quality of the client’s life.

 If you are inspired by helping others and you want to become a personal life coach to motivate people to achieve their goals, then you can become a professional life coach.
 However, the first question is what qualifications do you need to be a life coach?